YehorYehorychev/YehorYehorychev/README.md

 ## 🎓 Passion and Growth:

 I have an unwavering passion for staying updated with emerging technologies and industry trends.
-I am always open to learning new skills and tools that can enhance my abilities as a Test Engineer.
+I am always open to learning new skills and tools that can enhance my abilities as a Test Automation Engineer.
 I strongly believe in effective communication, fostering collaboration, and engaging with intellectual peers to drive innovation and continuous improvement.

 ## 📬 Contact Me
 Let's connect on [LinkedIn](https://www.linkedin.com/in/egor-egorychev/)